-Thomas R. Kline is acknowledged to be one of America's most respected and influential lawyers.
-He is a founding partner of Kline & Specter, PC, described by The Philadelphia Inquirer as "one of the country's leading personal injury law firms."
+A champion of legal education, Thomas R. Kline is acknowledged to be one of America's most respected and influential lawyers.
+He is a founding partner of Kline & Specter, described by The Philadelphia Inquirer as "one of the nation's leading personal injury firms."
+The National Law Journal has listed Kline among "Ten of America's Top Litigators."
 His groundbreaking cases have helped shape the law and have resulted in corporate, institutional and governmental change and justice for his clients.
-His gift to establish the Thomas R. Kline Center for Judicial Education was the largest individual gift in law school's history.

-A graduate and recipient of the Distinguished Alumnus Award of Albright College, Kline earned his M.A. from Lehigh University and his J.D. from Duquesne University School of Law, where he received the Distinguished Student Award in 1978 and Distinguished Alumnus Award in 2008.
+A graduate and recipient of the Distinguished Alumnus Award at Albright College, Kline earned his M.A. from Lehigh University and his J.D. from Duquesne University School of Law in 1978, where he received the Distinguished Student Award and later earned the Distinguished Alumnus Award in 2008.
+He is also an inductee into the Century Club of distinguished alumni at Duquesne University.

 After completing law school, Kline clerked for Pennsylvania Supreme Court Justice Thomas W. Pomeroy.
-He later served four U.S. senators over two decades in chairing the Federal Judicial Nominating Commission for the U.S. District Court for the Eastern District of Pennsylvania for more than a decade.
+He later served four U.S. senators over two decades, including chairing the Federal Judicial Nominating Commission for the Federal Courts in Pennsylvania for more than a decade.

-The Thomas R. Kline School of Law at Drexel University was named for him in 2014, followed by the Thomas R. Kline Institute for Trial Advocacy.
-The Thomas R. Kline Center for Judicial Education of Duquesne University School of Law, the first of its kind in the nation, launched during the 2017-2018 academic year.
+The Thomas R. Kline School of Law at Drexel University was named for him in 2014, along with the Thomas R. Kline Institute for Trial Advocacy.
+The Thomas R. Kline Center for Judicial Education, the first of its kind in the nation, was launched at Duquesne University during the 2017-2018 academic year.